zwang695/alexa-skills-list/README.md

 *Alexa, ask choo choo, when is the next train from Penn Station to Mineola*

-This skill returns the next few trains that run from one station to another along the Long Island Railroad.
+This skill returns the next few trains that run from one station to another along the Long Island Railroad (MTA LIRR).

 ***